Helping Buy to Let Landlords get the best remortgage deal

 With a remortgage you can search for the best buy to let deals and move your mortgage to a new lender.

-Our mortgage brokers can help you to search the entire market and compare the best deals.
+Our buy to let mortgage brokers can help you to search the entire market and compare the best deals.

 Remortgage a buy to let to release equity

 Remortgaging a buy to let is a convenient opportunity to consider releasing some equity.
 Most mortgage lenders will allow this but the amount available can depend on what you will use the extra funds for.

 You may wish to remortgage a buy to let property to fund a deposit for a further purchase.
 This is quite common and most lenders will be happy with this.

 Releasing equity to pay for improvements to your rental property is another popular option.
 Depending on the level of improvements this could also raise the capital value of your property and allow you to charge more rent each month.

 If you are looking to grow your property portfolio you may be classed as a portfolio landlord if the number of rental properties owned exceeds 4.

 Can a Limited Company remortgage a buy to let?

 Yes this will be fine.

 Can I remortgage my home on to a buy to let?